GiackAloZ/AcousticWaveCPML.jl/README.md

 ### CPML boundary conditions

 The main issue with this type of BDC is that waves are reflected at the boundaries.
-If we want to use our solver as forward and adjoint solver for the inverse problem, this causes spurious reflections at the boundaries that we did not have during the experiments in which we gathered date from receivers.
+If we want to use our solver as a forward and adjoint solver for the inverse problem, this causes spurious reflections at the boundaries that we did not have during the experiments in which we gathered data from receivers.
 To solve this problem, we have adopted the so-called CPML boundary conditions, which are used as a kind of absorbing BDCs that simulate a much bigger area of space then our area of interest $\Omega$.

 The main concept of CPML BDCs is to enhance the standard wave equation at the boundaries with additional terms $\psi_i$ and $\xi_i$ that are used to damp the waves: